Salenger Sack Kimmel & Bavaro logo

 SSKB News

-I. The Basics of the New York State Social Host Law
+Understanding the New York State Social Host Law

-III.
 Recognizing Intoxication: Your Responsibility as a Host

 Hosting responsibly means being aware of the signs of intoxication in your guests.
 By recognizing the physical and behavioral indicators of intoxication, you can intervene and prevent potential accidents or harm.
 It is your responsibility as a host to prioritize the safety of all attendees and make informed decisions regarding alcohol service.

-VI.
 Promoting Responsible Alcohol Consumption

 As a responsible host, it is essential to promote moderation and responsible alcohol consumption at your events.
 Encourage guests to drink responsibly, provide non-alcoholic beverage options, and offer transportation alternatives to ensure their safety.
 By fostering a culture of responsible drinking, you create a more enjoyable and risk-free environment for all attendees.